 In our 2011-2015 Country Program, we set about improving the availability of knowledge and data on issues affecting Malaysia's children to build a firm base for policies that could address remaining social gaps.
 A number of issues were addressed, specifically in the areas of health, education and protection.

 For the 2016-2020 Country Program, our priorities are directly in line with the strategic directions of the Eleventh Malaysia Plan (11th MP), which is the key development strategy and planning instrument of the Government of Malaysia.

-UNICEF collaborates with Malaysian partners in government, corporations or civil society organisations, and other UN agencies in the country.
-We are honoured to be part of Malaysia's journey to improve the lives of its children while developing the nation, and achieving the Sustainable Development Goals.
+UNICEF collaborates with Malaysian partners in government, corporations or civil society organizations, and other UN agencies in the country.
+We are honoured to be part of Malaysia's journey to improve the lives of its children while developing the nation, and achieving the 2030 Agenda on Sustainable Development Goals.